poradoxy/PokeSprites/README.md

 - Ideal for modular UIs, debug toggles, and themed palettes
 # Todo
 - Resort sprites
-# thank you
+# Thank You
-Thank you to whoever i may of gotten these sprites from -pokemon
+Thank you to whoever I may have gotten these sprites from including -The Pokemon Company
--pokemon showdown
+-Pokemon Showdown
 -Poke api
+-And any others there may be